How to Select Fresh Seafood

 Fresh oysters in a bucket and trays

-Fresh shellfish should be closed up when purchased
+Fresh shellfish should be closed when purchased

 Take Home